 It was perhaps the perfect artform for the eccentric character that was Dali, who had been inspired by movements such as impressionism, cubism, and the avant-garde.
 Joining the surrealist movement in the late 1920s he developed a method of creation which involved inducing paranoia and systematic irrational thought upon himself.
 The results extensively used symbolism and recurring images, and many of his creations remain amongst the most well known artworks, and widely sold art prints, in the world.

 Another huge name in the world of art, and popular awareness of it, Vincent Van Gogh was a post-impressionist who famously sold only one painting in his poverty stricken life, only to become incredibly famous and influential after his death.
 His early work shows little of the style that was to come, as he matured and mixed with avant-garde artists, seeking a move away from impressionism.
-His style developed and gradually incorporated the expressive brush strokes and use of colour Van Gogh became best known for.
+He began to develop and gradually incorporate the expressive brush strokes and use of colour he became best known for.